sparkflows/sparkflows-docs/docs/rest-api/rest-api-python/python-token.rst

-After running above the REST API code using Python, we will get the below result:
+After running the above the REST API code using Python, we will get the below result:

 .. figure:: ../../_assets/tutorials/token/8.PNG